s-expresso/clojobuf/README.md

 i.e. these 4 functions are all you need: `protoc`, `encode`, `decode` and `find-fault`

 ## protoc
-`protoc` function generates 2 schemas which are plain maps; 1 for encoding/decoding and 1 for validation.
+`protoc` function generates 2 schemas: 1 for encoding/decoding and 1 for validation.

 Sample encoding/decoding schema
 ```clojure